openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 The answer is: it depends which libraries or programming techniques you're using, and it can have significant consequences!
 Some image-processing libraries, like OpenCV, will clamp or constrain all arithmetic to the data's desired range; thus, adding 10 to 251 will result in a maxed-out value of 255 (a solution sometimes known as "saturation").
 In other situations, such as with our direct editing of unsigned chars in the code above, we risk "rolling over" the data, wrapping around zero like a car's odometer.
 Without the ability to carry, only the least significant bits are retained.
 In the land of unsigned chars, adding 10 to 251 gives...
 6!

 The perils of integer overflow are readily apparent in the illustration below.
-I have lightend a source image of Abraham Lincoln, by adding a constant to all of its pixel values; without any preventative measures in place, many of the light-colored pixels have "wrapped around" and become dark.
+I have used the code above to lighten a source image of Abraham Lincoln, by adding a constant to all of its pixel values.
+Without any preventative measures in place, many of the light-colored pixels have "wrapped around" and become dark.

 ![Numeric overflow](images/numeric_overflow.png)

-In the example above, integer overflow can be avoided by promoting the added numbers to integers, and including a saturating constraint:
+In the example above, integer overflow can be avoided by promoting the added numbers to integers, and including a saturating constraint, before assigning the new pixel value:
 ```cpp
 dstArray[index] = min(255, (int)srcValue + 10);
 ```